 Complete Your Profile

 One of the best resources available to you is the wide range of professional development opportunities.
 This list contains both our “Hosted Events,” workshops and webinars that we plan and manage, and some “Related Events,” hosted by the NASPA Central Office or other NASPA Constituent Groups.
 To see a full listing of NASPA events, please see the Events page.

 Award Nominations are now being accepted.
-The deadline for submission on October 2.
+The deadline for submission has been EXTENDED to October 16.
 Nominations will be accepted for the following three categories:

 Excellence in Research

 This award recognizes excellent completed research in the field of Orientation, Transition, and Retention (OTR).
 In addition to the recognition, the awardee will be able to collaborate with the OTR Knowledge Community to disseminate the research findings more broadly through print publications, web-based publications, conference presentations, and/or webinars.